-One of the ways you can save on the cost of physician disability insurance premiums is choosing a longer elimination period.
+One way you can save money on the cost of your physician disability insurance policy premium is by electing a longer elimination period.

-Your policy’s elimination period is the period of time between when the disability occurs and when benefits are paid.
+The elimination period of a disability insurance policy is the amount of time it takes for benefits to be paid after a disabling event occurs.
 For example, a policy with a 60-day waiting period would not pay benefits for the first 60 days after the insured becomes disabled.

 The longer the elimination period on your policy, the less you will pay in premium.
 That doesn’t mean, however, that you should necessarily choose the longest elimination period available.
 Nor is electing the shortest period typically the best option.